AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/mobile.md

 ---
 ## What's in this topic

-The topic describes how to create a responsive mobile-specific theme using the default Magento approaches.
+The topic describes how to create a responsive mobile-specific theme using the default approaches.

 ## Creating a mobile-specific theme

-To use all the responsive approaches implemented in the Magento out-of-the-box Blank and Luma themes, your theme should declare one of them as a [parent](../themes/inherit.md).
+To use all the responsive approaches implemented in the out-of-the-box Blank and Luma themes, your theme should declare one of them as a [parent](../themes/inherit.md).

 To create a mobile-specific theme: